alstn12088/adaptive-teacher/README.md

 - **`diffusion/`**: Implementation for diffusion-based sampling tasks.
 - **`discovery/`**: Biochemical discovery tasks demonstrating the method's ability to discover diverse, high-reward candidates.

+Please refer to each subfolder for more information.

 ## Installation
 Use python 3.7 for compatibility in the Biochemical Discovery tasks.